 There are more complex situations that may require reshaping your tooth or gum line to ensure the best fit possible, which could lead to additional costs.
 However, all the services to be performed are looked at upon your initial visit so that you know what to be prepared for.

-What are the different types of dental crowns?
+What are the different types of dental crowns and their costs?

-The cost of metal crowns is usually $1,200 per tooth on average without insurance.
+The cost of gold crowns is usually $1,500 per tooth on average without insurance.

 Completely made of porcelain, this type of dental crown has become the most popular option of today among dental offices around the world.
 Of course, it has an embracement of aesthetics that really allows one to refine it to match your smile the best.